img

 What causes cold sores?

-• UV rays (sunlight, tanning beds)
+• UV light (sunlight, tanning beds)

 • Very cold, windy or dry, hot weather